robbiegay/mpm2/README.md

     - Note: you will need to keep keep the domain information after the "/" the same.
 Ex. https://test.localtunnel.me/api/newuser --> https://myurl.localtunnel.me/api/newuser
   - resources/js/components/SynthVisuals.js --> change all 3 instances
   - .env --> line 10, set `DB_HOST=` to your custom domain (ex. `DB_HOST=https://myurl.localtunnel.me/view`)
+8. Start MySQL.
+Login using "localhost" and the username and password found in lines 13 and 14 of the .env file.
-8. You can now load the "view" page on your device --> https://myurl.localtunnel.me/view Direct users to visit https://myurl.localtunnel.me to control the synth/visualizer.
+9. You can now load the "view" page on your device --> https://myurl.localtunnel.me/view Direct users to visit https://myurl.localtunnel.me to control the synth/visualizer.
   - Note: your device and all users must be on the same WIFI network

 ## Next Build